 5 Steps For How to Reel in a Big Catch

 As the fish slows down, stop allowing line off your reel.
-A great method to utilize when first learning to reel in big game, is the pump and real technique.
+A great method to utilize when first learning to reel in big game is the pump and reel technique.
 (Discussed in next two steps)

 Repeat the process until you have successfully reeled in your catch.

 Reeling in a big fish can both be exciting and trying.
 It takes some practice, so don’t get discouraged if you break a few lines.

 If you’re looking for more fishing advice, check out our following articles.

 - Beginners Fly Fishing Gear Guide (2020 Update)